k8ns/testing_http_client/README.md

-# Simple approach to test Client for 3rd party API in Go with Gin
+# A simple approach to test a Client for 3rd party API in Go with Gin

 Using [Gin](https://github.com/gin-gonic/gin) it is quite simple to build a stub server that emulates 3rd party server behaviour.